 - Do I understand how to navigate workplace politics?

-- Do I need to seek a professional mentor(s)?
+- Do I have professional mentor(s)?

 Building Your Level of Competency